ardvarknet/JS-BotNet/README.md

 # Use
 Can be used to conduct a DDoS Attack, it can be also used to mine Monero and preform calculations.
+For voluntary participants have them upload node.js to their website.
+Then anyone running that JavaScript file will be a willing participant in your botnet.

 *It has been proven possible to run javascript in ads so thats an idea to think about :)*